-According to the Lonely Planet, you are not allowed to stay at ultra-budget accommodation in Zahedan (assuming this means mosaferkanehs?).
-We stayed at Gilan Hotel for 650,000 IRR per night.
+We stayed at Gilan Hotel for 650,000 IRR per night (roughly $6 at current exchange rates).
 You can apparently also stay at Bahar Hotel, but it was closed for renovations when we were there.
 Gilan Hotel is on Azadi Street, and it should be about 40,000 IRR to get there from the bus station by private taxi.

-Gilan hotel will adhere to the rules, which means they will call the police when you leave, and you will get an escort to the border.
+Gilan hotel usually adheres to the rules, which means they will call the police when you leave, and you will get an escort to the border.
 You will first be taken to the police station, where your passport is checked about 500 times, mostly out of curiosity.
 After this, the Border Patrol will pick you up.
 They will bring you to the border, changing cars several times.
 Each car has at least two armed men in it.
-We tried to leave the hotel at 8:30, and arrived at the border around 14:00.
+We tried to leave the hotel at 8:30 and arrived at the border around 14:00.
 Be patient!

 As with all things official in Iran, don’t take any photos of the military, police, or border crossing.